dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

 - Question "Shifted Binary Search": If the solution for the question Binary Search has the problem, it is not surprising the Solution 1 to this question as a similar issue: Again `O(n * log n) != O(log n)`
 - Question "Search For Range": If the solution for the question Binary Search has the problem, it is not surprising the Solution 1 to this question as a similar issue: Again `O(n * log n) != O(log n)`

-The solution are correct in that they produce the right result (as far as I can tell).
+The solutions are correct in that they produce the right result (as far as I can tell).
 They are incorrect in that the comment about the time complexity is not matching the code.
 When I interviewed recently, I was often asked to state the runtime and space complexity of the code.
 These mistakes can easily mislead those who trust these solutions too much.